-You can do a lot to help your children learn to get along.
-Lay the groundwork with family rules, routines and lots of praise for good behaviour.
-This will guide your children towards better ways of resolving conflict.
+You can do a lot to prevent sibling fights by helping your children learn to get along and guiding them towards better ways of resolving conflict.
 Lay the groundwork with our eight essential tips.

 Your children might need different rules and boundaries depending on their ages and temperaments.
 But they need to feel that you love and value them all equally – this way, they won’t feel they have to compete for your affection and attention.
 You can foster these feelings by spending special time with each child regularly, giving lots of hugs and smiles to everyone, and trying not to compare children with each other.

 Although children need to learn about sharing, it’s also helpful if they have some special things of their own that they don’t have to share.
 A little bit of private space – even just a drawer that siblings can’t get into – is a good idea too.

-Children will also feel valued if you make it clear that it’s not OK for younger children to mess up older kids’ activities, and vice versa.
+Children will also feel valued if you make it clear that it’s not OK for younger children to mess up older children’s activities, and vice versa.

 Rules let children know what’s OK and what’s not.
-If you have family rules in place, it’s easier for you to step in and say, ‘Remember, no fighting’, or ‘Hey, no name-calling’.
+If you have family rules in place, it’s easier for you to remind children of how you expect them to treat each other.

-- Hang a copy of your house rules on the fridge or somewhere prominent as a reminder for the whole family.
+- Put a copy of your house rules on the fridge or somewhere everyone can see them.

 It’s much easier to handle disagreements about everyday things when you have a family routine.
-It means that everyone just knows who sits where, who does what chores and on what days, and who’s first in line for the video game, trampoline or bathroom.
+It means that everyone knows who sits where, who does what chores and on what days, and who’s first in line for the PlayStation, trampoline or bathroom.

 - Television: Samantha chooses the program from 6.30-7 pm.
 Jake chooses from 7.30-8 pm (after Samantha has gone to bed).